mafda/ml_with_fastapi_and_streamlit/README.md

 ## Example ML-App

-In this example, I propose a basic architecture.
+I proposed a basic architecture to predict which class an input image belongs to.
+For this example use a [CNN](https://github.com/mafda/deep_learning_101/blob/master/src/05-convolutional-neural-networks.ipynb) in TensorFlow-Keras and the [MNIST](http://yann.lecun.com/exdb/mnist/) database.

 ### Architecture